zammad/zammad-user-documentation/extras/shared-drafts.rst

       When saving was successful, the button "📝 Draft available" will be shown.

       .. figure:: /images/extras/shared-drafts/saving-a-shared-draft-within-ticket-zoom.gif
-         :alt: Screencast showing how to save a shared draft within ticket zoom
+         :alt: Screencast showing how to save a shared draft within ticket detail view